In Tokyo, social platforms help the Pandemic Olympics shine

 Karate, skateboarding, sport climbing and surfing – all sports that resonate with a younger demographic – certainly helped drive traffic to TikTok.
 The podium winners in women’s street skateboarding were 13, 13 and 16 years old, andsilver medalist Rayssa Leal of Brazil has 3.4 million followers on TikTok, half of her 6.5 million followers on Instagram.

-Even the official Olympics page has soared with more than three billion views of videos related to its #OlympicSpirit challenge.
+Even the official Olympics page has soared with more than three billion views of videos related to its (hash)OlympicSpirit challenge.

 ”TikTok, as my son told me recently, is the digital place of choice of younger audiences,” IOC spokesman Mark Adams says. ”The Games has to go to where the people are.”